michael-pagan/BIOF-309-Project/README.md

 ### Methods:

-#### Using Entrez, defined a function extract PMID's publication information from PubMed.
+#### Using Entrez, define a function to extract PMID's publication information from PubMed.
 [More information on Biopython's Entrez.eftech can be found here.](https://dataguide.nlm.nih.gov/eutilities/utilities.html#efetch)

 ```python
 #Import modules